-Dr. Wang has nothing to disclose.
+Dr. Huang has nothing to disclose.Dr.
+Zhou has nothing to disclose.

 The purpose of this form is to provide readers of your manuscript with information about your other interests that could influence how they receive and understand your work.
 The form is designed to be completed electronically and stored electronically.
 It contains programming that allows appropriate data display.
 Each author should submit a separate form and is responsible for the accuracy and completeness of the submitted information.
 The form is in six parts.